 The Support Group is a volunteer body which runs parallel to the hospice work of the Priscilla Bacon Centre at Norwich's Colman Hospital by providing practical help and assistance to the Centre's patients and their families when they need it most.
 Some say the Support Group's work starts when the NHS is not able to fulfil a specific need and many of the home comforts and welcome advice given and received are delivered by Support Group volunteers.

 In the second half, resident M.C.
 Ian Masters invited Priscilla Bacon Lodge Support Group representatives Elizabeth Stallwood and Pam Evans onto our stage for a Q&A presentation about the Group's work and to describe how donations can help the Group's work at the hospital.
 To the great delight of all present at the Concert and to Elizabeth and Pam in particular, it was then revealed that the various fundraising efforts throughout the year raised a minimum of £1,000 for the Group.
-[In fact, once the sums were done, the final figure was £1,053.64]

 The Choir delivered the set programme with vigour and ended on a happy note with a Medley of Christmas Carols, ending with a rendition of 'The 12 Days of Christmas' (which raised chuckles by the skilful use of economy when accounting for all twelve days!) and a rousing chorus of 'We Wish You a Merry Christmas!' to mark the 'official' end to the programme content.

 Appeals for a further song were granted, with many of the audience rising in applause at the song's end, then Musical Director Sarah, Accompanist Jason, and the Choir, took their well-deserved bows.